lfn3/bussard/README.md

 ![Enterprise E Bussard Collectors](https://vignette.wikia.nocookie.net/memoryalpha/images/3/3b/Bussard_collector%2C_2367.jpg/revision/latest?cb=20111106181904&path-prefix=en)

 are used to provide fuel for the warp cores onboard Federation starships.
-Obviously, this is designed to complement [warp](https://github.com/seanmonstar/warp) And it is somewhat analogous to using a python webapp as the reaction mass for one written in rust, which is what this was built for.
+Which makes sense, this is designed to complement [warp](https://github.com/seanmonstar/warp).
+And it is somewhat analogous to using a python webapp as the reaction mass for one written in rust, which is what this was built for.